dotnet/android/Documentation/guides/building-apps/build-properties.md

 An MSBuild property that can be used as an alternative to `/application/@android:icon` in the [`AndroidManifest.xml`](~/android/platform/android-manifest.md) file.
-To opt into this feature you must also enable `<GenerateApplicationManifest>true</GenerateApplicationManifest>`.
-This will be the default going forward in .NET 6.

 See the [Android documentation][application-element] for further details about the requirements for `/manifest/application/@android:icon`.

-Support for this property was added in Xamarin.Android 12.2 and .NET 7.
+Support for this property was added in .NET 7.

 ## ApplicationId